manojjsm/austerejs/README.md

 Use single quotes; double quotes appear *only within* single quotes.

-### Structures known to invite confusion are avoided.

-1. Ternary conditionals are generally dispreferred in favor of if-then branched code.
-2. Switch statements are not used, since fall-through can lead to conditions that are difficult to anticipate.
+### Switch statements are not used.

+Fall-through can lead to conditions that are difficult to anticipate.
+For situations in where there are many cases to handle, an object of functions is defined and branched code delegates calls.

 ## Variables, functions, and comments